 The UNSGSA recognized the recent progress of Côte d’Ivoire on digitizing government payment flows, including tax collection, and the payment of civil servant salaries and student financial aid.
 The UNSGSA encouraged the digitization of additional public sector use cases, for example the payment of pensions and universal health insurance contributions.
 A number of new payment platforms have recently been set up in Côte d’Ivoire to support government payment digitization.
 The Prime Minister, Minister of Finance, and the Special Advocate both highlighted opportunities to improve the interoperability and operations of existing government payment portals.

 The Special Advocate underscored the importance of supporting payments digitization in the private sector, notably by encouraging SME merchants.
-Ministers discussed that this digitization provides SMEs the opportunity to adopt digital payments, increase efficiency, reach new markets, improve productivity and gain access to a broader range of financial service.
+Ministers discussed that this digitization provides SMEs the opportunity to adopt digital payments, increase efficiency, reach new markets, improve productivity and gain access to a broader range of financial services.

 Improving Financial Inclusion and Competitiveness for SMEs